gradio-app/gradio/guides/04_additional-features/07_sharing-your-app.md

 A share link usually looks something like this: **https://07ff8706ab.gradio.live**.
 Although the link is served through the Gradio Share Servers, these servers are only a proxy for your local server, and do not store any data sent through your app.
 Share links expire after 72 hours. (it is [also possible to set up your own Share Server](https://github.com/huggingface/frp/) on your own cloud server to overcome this restriction.)

-Tip: Keep in mind that share links are publicly accessible, meaning that anyone can use your model for prediction!
+Warning: Keep in mind that share links are publicly accessible, meaning that anyone can use your model for prediction!
 Therefore, make sure not to expose any sensitive information through the functions you write, or allow any critical changes to occur on your device.
-Or you can [add authentication to your Gradio app](#authentication) as discussed below.
+Traffic over share links is also unencrypted, which means other users on your network can view and modify the requests, so exercise caution when sharing links and avoid exposing personal data or proprietary code.

 Note that by default, `share=False`, which means that your server is only running locally.
 (This is the default, except in Google Colab notebooks, where share links are automatically created).
-As an alternative to using share links, you can use use [SSH port-forwarding](https://www.ssh.com/ssh/tunneling/example) to share your local server with specific users.
+As an alternative to using share links, you can use use [SSH port-forwarding](https://www.ssh.com/ssh/tunneling/example) to share your local server with specific users, or host your application using Hugging Face Spaces, as discussed next.

 ## Hosting on HF Spaces

 If you'd like to have a permanent link to your Gradio demo on the internet, use Hugging Face Spaces.
-[Hugging Face Spaces](http://huggingface.co/spaces/) provides the infrastructure to permanently host your machine learning model for free!
+[Hugging Face Spaces](http://huggingface.co/spaces/) provides the infrastructure to permanently host your machine learning model for free, publicly or privately!

 After you have [created a free Hugging Face account](https://huggingface.co/join), you have two methods to deploy your Gradio app to Hugging Face Spaces: